Lecia/BrightTV-Viewership-Analytics-/README.md

 # BrightTV-Viewership-Analytics-

-**Introduction**
+## 📺 Case Study: BrightTV Viewership Analytics

+### Introduction
-BrightTV is a subscription-based digital entertainment platform aiming to expand its subscriber base in the current financial year.
-To achieve this, the CEO has tasked the Customer Value Management (CVM) team with leveraging data-driven insights to understand user behaviour and improve engagement.
+BrightTV is a subscription-based entertainment platform with a strategic goal to expand its subscriber base during the current financial year.
+The CEO has tasked the Customer Value Management (CVM) team with uncovering actionable insights from user profile and viewership transaction data.
+These insights will inform content strategy, user engagement initiatives, and growth opportunities.

-The dataset provided contains detailed user profile information and session-level viewer transactions.
-Each record represents a viewing session, with timestamps recorded in Coordinated Universal Time (UTC), which need to be converted to South Africa Standard Time (SAST).
-By analysing this data, we can uncover patterns in user demographics, content consumption, and viewing trends.
-These insights will be crucial for developing strategies to increase daily engagement, address periods of low consumption, and design initiatives to attract and retain subscribers.

-**Objectives**

-The main goal of this project is to provide actionable insights that will support BrightTV’s strategic objective of growing its subscription base.
-The specific objectives are:
+### Objectives
+This case study aims to address the following:

-- Analyse user and usage trends to identify how subscribers interact with BrightTV across different times, devices, and content types.
+- Analyze user and usage trends to understand viewing behavior.
-- Identify factors influencing content consumption, such as demographics, time of day, content genre, or device type.
+- Identify key factors influencing content consumption.
-- Recommend content strategies to increase viewership on days or periods with low consumption.
+- Recommend content strategies to boost engagement on low-consumption days.
-- Propose initiatives for subscription growth, focusing on both customer acquisition and retention.
-- Support decision-making for the CVM team by translating raw data into clear, actionable insights that align with BrightTV’s financial-year goals.
+- Propose initiatives to grow BrightTV’s user base through data-driven actions.

+### Recommendations

+To boost engagement on quieter days like Monday and Wednesday:

+ - Catch-Up Capsules: Recap top content from the weekend.
+ - Interactive Polls & Quizzes: Gamified formats to spark participation.
+ - Behind-the-Scenes or Creator Spotlights: Build emotional connection and loyalty.
+ - Countdowns or Teasers: Create anticipation for upcoming drops.
+ - Localized Content: Feature region-specific stories or shoutouts (especially for Gauteng, Western Cape, and KZN).